SteelMaster customer Michael S. purchased his building for his cabinetry business back in 1998.

 Steel buildings are both type 1 and type 2 buildings in fire codes.
 Type 1 categorizes it as fire resistant and type 2 determines that the structure is non-combustible.

-Although the fire electrified some of the building during the fire, Michael was able to salvage the structure and make it look good as new.
+Although the fire damaged some of the building, Michael was able to salvage the structure and make it look good as new.

 “I was able to go in the building and totally pressure wash the inside then spray it down with straight vinegar, which neutralized all the rust,” he said.
 I pressure washed with soapy water the second time and then repainted it.
 I brought it back to the original look.”